Rulo Bridge: Original bridge

 The old Rulo bridge was a truss bridge built in 1939 by the Works Progress Administration and Kansas City Bridge Company.
+The architect was Harrington & Cortelyou.

 It was featured in the 1973 film Paper Moon, and was added to the National Register of Historic Places in 1993.

 The historic bridge was imploded on January 19, 2014, and removed from the National Register that year.